o3de/sig-testing/intermittent_failures.md

 ## Introduction

-This document describes handling unstable failures which seem to occur randomly.
-The most likely reason you are reading it is due to an intermittent issue in the [Automated Review Pipeline](https://jenkins.build.o3de.org/job/O3DE/).
+This document describes handling unstable failures which appear to occur randomly.
+The most likely reason you are reading this is due to an intermittent issue in the [Automated Review Pipeline](https://jenkins.build.o3de.org/job/O3DE/).

 The AR pipeline performs builds and tests, as well as additional configuration and asset processing steps.
 Pull Requests are required to be verified by Automated Review before changes get merged.
 This Continuous Integration system also executes "branch update jobs" after merges, to detect complex merge-order issues which can occur in the time between verification and merge.
 A separate pipeline also executes at a slower cadence, which runs a wider array of periodic tests and build variants.
-[SIG-Build](https://github.com/o3de/sig-build/) owns the Jenkins service and scripts and can advise on build failures, however the tests executed in this pipeline are primarily owned by other SIGs.
-These tests, along with their applications under test, must operate deterministically.
+[SIG-Build](https://github.com/o3de/sig-build/) owns the Jenkins service and scripts and can advise on build failures.
+[SIG-Testing](https://github.com/o3de/sig-build/) owns test-tools as well as their sanity-tests in this pipeline.
+While these SIGs create the foundation for testing, the tests executed in this pipeline are primarily owned by other SIGs.
+These tests, along with the applications they target, must operate deterministically.

 If you are blocked, you own fixing what blocks you and/or finding support.
 Even if you are not blocked, the community will appreciate fixes or feedback submitted to the appropriate SIG.
 Which SIG owns a failure is not always obvious, as the Automated Review pipeline executes code maintained by every SIG in O3DE.
 If you have questions, reach out over [Discord](https://discord.gg/p3padwr58u)!

 ## Policy

-With few exceptions, no intermittently failing test or feature is allowed.
+No intermittently failing test or feature is allowed, with extremely limited exceptions.
 If you see a failure that appears nondeterministic, immediately remove it following these steps:

 1. Determine if the failure is intermittent
    - If possible, execute on your local machine multiple times to tally a failure rate, and attempt to debug the issue
    - Execute the Jenkins pipeline as many as 10 times, and save at least one text file with a failing log
-2. The source of intermittent failure should be immediately removed from the pipeline, and tagged unstable
-   - If possible, create a new pull request which reverts or disables the intermittent module, feature, test, or hardware-configuration
+   - If the failure occurs consistently ***DO NOT CONTINUE*** following these steps, and instead reach out over [Discord](https://discord.gg/p3padwr58u)
-3. [Cut a GitHub Issue](https://github.com/o3de/o3de/issues/new/choose) to track both fixing the underlying issue and re-enabling the test
+2. [Cut a GitHub Issue](https://github.com/o3de/o3de/issues/new/choose) to track both fixing the underlying issue and re-enabling the test
    - Add a label for the SIG which maintains that feature 'sig/XYZ' ***OR*** use label 'needs-sig'
+3. The source of intermittent failure should be immediately removed from the pipeline
+   - If possible, submit a new pull request which reverts or disables the intermittent module, feature, test, or hardware-configuration

 ### Exceptions